scientific-python/scientific-python-hugo-theme/doc/content/getstarted.md

 #### JavaScript

 Add custom JavaScript files to the `static/js/` directory with a `.js` extension.
+They will automatically be included in the built pages.

 ## Build your site

-To build your site for deployment, run the command `make html`.
+To build your site for deployment, run `make html`.
 The generated files will be placed in the `public/` directory.

 ## Next steps